 As academic libraries increasingly serve as hubs for digital learning and scholarship, librarians are expected to become expert information professionals who are capable of demonstrating the impact and value of the library as community anchor contributing to the overall learning, teaching, research, and service missions of their university.
 Therefore, current and future librarians alike need to develop their research skills including systematic collection of evidence, data analysis, and interpretation.
 The research is then used as evidence when arguing for new programs or making changes in current services and collections.
+You can read our abstract and full proposal.

 The Library as Research Lab Project contains three core components: